-As teens, we face many situations that can cause stress whether it is an upcoming test or a personal conflict, there are multiple events that contribute to our distress.
+As teens, you may face many situations that can cause stress whether it is an upcoming test or a personal conflict, there are multiple events that contribute to your distress.
 Some of the common causes of distress in teens are:

 - Negative thoughts or feelings

 - Divorce of parents